San Diego Youth Strength Training

 How Youth Access the Program

-• Scholarship placements
+• ✅ Scholarship placements for qualifying families

-• Community partner referrals
+• ✅ Community partner and SDRC referrals accepted

-• Small group or structured program placements
+• ✅ Small group and structured program placements available

 Scholarship placements are supported by community donors and organizations committed to expanding youth development opportunities in San Diego.